 Sulfate Removal

-Many industrial processes produce or depend on sulfates.
-Sulfates can be regulated in some discharges and require cost-effective management.
-Saltworks can help you to monitor and moderate sulfate levels in wastewater flows.
+Many industrial processes produce or depend on sulfates, which are often regulated and require cost-effective management.
+We monitor and moderate sulfate levels in wastewater flows, in some cases without brine by-products and the expense of brine management.

 Sulfate Challenges

-Sulfates are of concern in many industrial processes such as those in mining, oil & gas, fertilizer production, pulp & paper, and more.
+Sulfates are widespread in many industries such as mining, oil & gas, fertilizer production, pulp & paper, and more.
 Although not generally very dangerous to humans, high sulfate levels are often regulated to protect the environment.

 Photo of smoke rising from coal power plants that require FGD systems